Pomax/cff-opcode-fonts/README.md

 have been included.
 This may change in the future, although if you want to submit your own fonts in a PR, please note whether it's a good or a bad font.

-All fonts encode a 700 x 700  rectangle that, after evaluating all operators, corresponds to the following charstring:
+All fonts encode a 700 x 700  rectangle for the letter `"a"` (as well as several others) that, after evaluating all operators, corresponds to the following charstring:

 ```
    0    0  rmoveto